 What is a Medical Laboratory Technician

 Medical laboratory technicians (also known as Medical Laboratory Technologist, Clinical Laboratory Technologist, Clinical Laboratory Technician, Biochemistry Technologist, Chief Medical Technologist or MLT) are skilled individuals working under the supervision of a certified medical laboratory technologist.
-They carry out routine clinical laboratory tests and other procedures.
-For more on job description, please visit our medical laboratory technician job description page.
+They perform routine tests that include the analysis of bodily fluids (such as blood, urine, and various tissues), studying blood samples for use in transfusions (examining the blood type and number of cells), logging data in the patient’s record, and relaying results and findings to physicians.
+For more on job duties and how to become a MLT, please visit our medical laboratory technician job description page.

 Mean Annual Medical Laboratory Technician Salary